 3.2.5.1.5 Description of experience managing subcontractors, if the bidder proposes to use subcontractors.

-3.2.5.1.6 Description of any litigation that the bidder has been involved in by or against governmental entities within the last five (5) years.
+3.2.5.1.6 Description of any litigation that the bidder, predecessor entities, affiliated entities, and any proposed subcontractors, have been involved in by or against governmental entities within the last five (5) years.

 3.2.5.2 Personnel.